warpr/data-x-data/README.md

     node src/app.js

-The server will serve the client script on any url ending in .js, and will log a page view on any url ending in a screen resolution (e.g. 1280x768).
-It is suggested to configure your web front-end to only route requests for e.g. /data-x-data to the DATA×DATA nodejs server.
+The server will serve the client script on any url ending in .js, and will log a page view on any url ending in a screen resolution (e.g.
+1280x768).
+It is suggested to configure your web front-end to only route requests for e.g. /data-x-data to the DATA×DATA nodejs server (a sample nginx configuration is included as etc/nginx.conf.sample).

 On each web page you want to log page views for embed the following script element: